kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

 ### Solder Jumpers

 Before starting need to look at the solder jumpers on the board.
-- JP6, JP7, JP8, JP10 on the board are required be configured as appropriate for either
+- JP6, JP7, JP8, JP10 are required be configured as appropriate for either
   50Hz (PAL) or 60Hz (NTSC) video.
-You just need to solder a bridge on Pins 1&2 or 2&3
+You just need to solder a bridge on Pins 1&2 (NTSC) or 2&3 (PAL)
-- Other solder jumpers on the board can be changed at any time and have reasonable default connections.
+- Other solder jumpers can be changed at any time and have reasonable default connections.
 If changing you will probably need to cut existing connection

 ### Patches